frank26080115/OpenAstroGuider/README.md

 Print part 07 twice

+Part 09 is a optional lens hood, print with curas spiralize outer contour and maybe fuzzy skin mode

 The focuser doesnt really work, just push/pull to focus for now

 I've only ever used this with PHD2 but other programs should work too.